Chak Daulatpur

 Chak Daulatpur is a village in Jalandhar district of Punjab State, India.
 It is located 21 km from district headquarter Jalandhar, 11 km from Phagwara, 44 km from Hoshiarpur and 137 km from state capital Chandigarh.
 The village is administrated by a sarpanch who is an elected representative of village as per Panchayati raj (India).

 Transport

 Jalandhar city railway station is the nearest train station.
-The village is 61 km away from domestic airport in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 117 km away in Amritsar.
+The village is 61 km away from a domestic airport in Ludhiana and the nearest international airport is located in Chandigarh.
+Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 117 km away in Amritsar.